turingschool/turing-jobs-report/README.md

 # Turing School 2015 Student Outcomes Report

 This is an online report for the Turing School student outcome data for 2015.
+You can find the production site running at [report.turing.io](http://report.turing.io).
 The application is built using [Middleman](https://middlemanapp.com/).

 ### Installation